 Sophomores, please read me: If you consider yourself a Sophomore in academic year 2021-22 and the IntroSems' VCA shows you in a different cohort (i.e., Frosh or Junior), please make a note of your correct cohort within your statement of interest.
 It is not possible to change the cohort field in the IntroSems' VCA, but the instructor will see your note when they build their class.

 IntroSems quarters and schedules subject to change--check back often.
 Visit Re-Approaching Stanford for the latest updates on Academic Year 2021-22.

 Behind the Big Drums: Exploring Taiko

-Since 1992 generations of Stanford students have heard, seen, and felt the power of taiko, big Japanese drums, at Admit Weekend, NSO, or at Baccalaureate.
-This seminar provides students with the opportunity to get behind the big drums, literally and academically.
-In fact, taiko is a relative newcomer to the American music scene.
+Since 1992 generations of Stanford students have heard, seen, and felt the power of taiko, big Japanese drums, at Admit Weekend, NSO, or Baccalaureate.
+During a time of COVID, this online version of the seminar takes students behind the taiko.
+Taiko is a relative newcomer to the American music scene.
 The contemporary ensemble drumming form, or kumidaiko, developed in Japan in the 1950s.
 The first North American taiko groups emerged from the Japanese American community shortly after and coincided with increased Asian American activism.
-In the intervening years, taiko has spread rapidly into other communities, most surprisingly to the UK, Europe, Australia, and South America.
+In the intervening years, taiko has spread into communities in the UK, Europe, Australia, and South America.
 What drives the power of these drums?
-In this course, we explore the musical, cultural, historical, and political perspectives of taiko through readings and discussion, by playing the drums, workshopping with taiko masters, and meeting members of the taiko community.
-With North American taiko as the focal point, we learn about Japanese music and Japanese American history, and explore relations between performance, cultural expression, community, and identity.
+In this course, we explore the musical, cultural, historical, and political perspectives of taiko through readings and discussion, conversations with taiko artists, and online taiko lessons.
+With the taiko as our focal point, we find intersections of Japanese music, Japanese American history, and Asian American activism, and explore relations between performance, cultural expression, community, and identity.